 The UCLA International Development Summer Institute (IDSI) is a three-week, intensive program for high school students passionate about developing innovative strategies to address some of the most critical issues the world is facing today.

-The central objective of this program is to engage students with debates around the widening patterns of disparities of wealth, power, privilege, and access to social justice—as well as the policies, interventions, and forms of citizen engagement intended to address them—both between and within the countries of the Global South and North.
+This program engages students with debates around the widening patterns of disparities of wealth, power, privilege, and access to social justice—as well as the policies, interventions, and forms of citizen engagement intended to address them—both between and within the countries of the Global South and North.
 Utilizing Los Angeles, a microcosm of the developing world, as a living laboratory, this program offers students a unique opportunity to study, analyze, and critically assess the social, political and economic forces that have shaped inequality in the modern world through an interdisciplinary lens.

-Through rigorous coursework, guided discussions and debates, an immersive project incubator lab, and workshops led by experts, students will be trained to develop policy memos, models, and interventions to address local, national, and global issues in ways that are economically, environmentally, and culturally sustainable.
+Through rigorous coursework, guided discussions and debates, an immersive project incubator lab, and workshops led by experts, students will be trained to develop policy memos and design interventions that are economically, environmentally, and culturally sustainable.

 Fees and Payment Info

 The program fee includes the unit fees for the UCLA coursework offered as part of the program and thus varies by UC student status.
 The program fee also includes the cost of UCLA Housing (for mandatory housing programs).
 In addition to the program fee, students are assessed other campus and administrative fees during the summer.
 This is a summary of fees that commonly apply to the selected student type.

 Actual tuition and fees are subject to change by the University of California.
 Visit the fees, payment, and financial aid section for important disclaimer, as well as more details on fees, payment instructions, and information on delinquency, refunds, and financial aid.

 Erica AnjumProgram Director